Porges/ways-to-play/src/games/yankee-grab/yankee-grab.md

 The game is played with three dice.
 Each player has one turn which consists of three attempts at rolling the dice.
 After each roll, the player must set one die aside and continue rolling the remainder.
 The goal is to roll the highest total sum showing on the dice after all attempts have been completed.
 A player can stop early if they are satisfied with their score.

-A later development in the “colonies” was that {%dice 1%} showing on the die was counted as 7 points, so that the highest roll was {%dice 111 %} for 21 points.[@SharpsAndFlats p.
+A later development in the “colonies” was that <Dice>1</Dice> showing on the die was counted as 7 points, so that the highest roll was <Dice>111</Dice> for 21 points.[@SharpsAndFlats p.
 250]

 ## History